ofa5er/cheatsheet/data_structure_definition_java.md

 ### Iterative
 ## Breadth First Search
 ### Note:
+- Explore each neighbor before going to any of the children
+- **BFS** is preferred if you woud like to find the shortest path
 - Node a visits each of a's neighbors before visiting any of their neighbors.
 - Complexity: `O(E), E = number of edges`.
 - Space : `O(V), V = number of vertices`.
+- **Biderectional Search**: Used to find the shortest path between 2 nodes.
+It operates by running 2 simultaneous breadth-first

 ### Iterative (Recommended)
 ```java